 Type: Choose from IP address, URL, file hash, etc.

-Select a sub-type if applicable.
+Select a subtype if applicable.

 Value: Provide the exact indicator.